trocco-io/embulk-input-mongodb/README.md

 ## Overview

-This plugin only works with embulk >= 0.8.8.
+This plugin only works with embulk >= 0.8.8 and MongoDB 4.0 to 8.0 (See [MongoDB Java Driver Version 5.2 Compatibility](https://www.mongodb.com/docs/drivers/java/sync/v5.2/compatibility/))

 * **Plugin type**: input
 * **Guess supported**: no